BACKGROUND IMAGE: verticalarray/stock.adobe.com

 to create apps with minimal programming.
 These platforms use a visual approach with GUIs and prebuilt models that enable users to drag and drop components.

-Enterprises need to make a lot of decisions before they adopt a no-code or low-code development platform.
+Enterprises need to make a lot of decisions before they adopt any of the no-code or low-code options available.
 Follow these best practices to get started.

 One of the first decisions an enterprise will have to make is whether to select a cloud-native offering or a third-party vendor.
 Cloud-native platforms make management and monitoring easier since everything is under one provider.
 And, if you already use a particular cloud and build your own full dev environments, you can potentially reduce cost and complexity with a low-code approach.
 Google App Maker and Microsoft PowerApps are popular offerings.
 However, there are vendor lock-in risks that could affect future multi-cloud deployment plans.

-On the other hand, third-party options give enterprises the flexibility to deploy software on any public cloud.
+On the other hand, third-party low code vendors give enterprises the flexibility to deploy software on any public cloud.
 If an organization plans to develop more specific applications -- such as customer relationship management (CRM) apps -- third-party options are a better choice because of their customization capabilities.
 Popular no-code and low-code third-party vendors include Appian, Zoho and OutSystems.

-Open source low-code platforms extend app dev capabilities
+Open source low-code options extend app dev capabilities